What is Insurance ?

 Required Documents For Insuring Vehicle

-To insure your vehicle, you will need to submit certain documents to the insurance company.
+You must submit certain documents to the insurance company to insure your vehicle.
 The required documents may vary depending on the type of policy you choose and the insurer’s specific requirements.
 However, here are some of the commonly required documents for insuring a vehicle in India:

-Valid Driving License: A valid driving license is required to verify that the person applying for insurance is authorized to drive the vehicle.
+- Valid Driving License: A valid driving license is required to verify that the person applying for insurance is authorized to drive the vehicle.

-Passport size photograph: A passport size photograph is required for identity verification.
+- Passport-size photograph: A passport-size photograph is required for identity verification.

-It’s essential to check with your insurance company for their specific requirements and the documents needed to insure your vehicle.
+You must check with your insurance company for their specific requirements and the documents needed to insure your vehicle.

 There are two types of claims that an individual can make under an insurance policy: